 For additional information on these legal requirements, see the "Administrative, National Policy, and Other Legal Requirements" section in the OJP Grant Application Resource Guide.

 Information Technology (IT) Security Clauses

-An application in response to this solicitation may require inclusion of information related to information technology security.
+solicitation may require inclusion of information related to information technology security.
 See the OJP Grant Application Resource Guide for information on information technology security.